5 reasons to invest in an enterprise app for employees – now.

-While some of those staff will have access to devices – for example, remote workers, telecommuters, or sales staff on the road attending meetings – there are a large proportion who won’t have easy access to a computer at all.
+While some of those staff will have access to devices – for example, remote workers, telecommuters, or sales staff on the road attending meetings – there is a large proportion who won’t have easy access to a computer at all.
 Some may not even have a corporate email account.

 Even at the most basic level, an enterprise app with a centralized People Directory ensures dispersed employees can find and connect with their colleagues; identifying the right person to support with their roles, even if they never meet face-to-face.

 While enterprise app development may be slow, that’s not to say the market is completely devoid of options.
 Ironically, the very opposite may be true.

 Let’s consider, for example, the Office 365 suite – Microsoft’s subscription-based offering, which continues to dominate the enterprise market as the productivity package of choice.
 A suite of over 20 applications covering everything from Mail, Skype, and Yammer to Word, Excel, Powerpoint, OneNote, and more, Office 365 now offers a range of mobile apps aligned to its applications.

 Pushing employees to adopt mobile business applications is a common barrier for internal communicators and management alike.
 When staff are facing the reality of requiring five, 10, or even 15 apps to fully capitalize on their organization’s mobile experience, it’s no wonder many shy away from clicking the ‘download’ button.
 Given that 40% of US employees use their personal devices for work, that’s also valuable storage space many will be unwilling to sacrifice.